chatgpt4pcg/text-to-xml-converter-script/README.md

 1. Run the script using the command `npm start -s="<SOURCE_FOLDER>"`.
 For example, `npm start -s "./competition"`.
 2. The script will output the XML file in the `<SOURCE_FOLDER>/<TEAM_NAME>/levels/<TARGET_CHARACTER>` folder, which has the same structure as the source folder.
 The file `xml_log_<DATE_TIME>.txt` will be created in the `<SOURCE_FOLDER>/logs` folder.

-Please ensure that the source folder is in the same folder as the script and has the following structure:
+Please ensure that the source folder has the following structure:

 ```
 <SOURCE_FOLDER>